Written by Sofia Troutman, Skyline Exhibits

 - Update your graphics as needed so they are in good condition, clear and brand relevant.

 - Consider using backlighting or tech in your booth to better highlight your key message.

 Add a subtle appeal to the senses

 - Maybe a light pleasing scent can be added with a diffuser or by bringing fresh-baked cookies or popcorn.

 - If you have a theme, consider incorporating sound with some low volume music.
 Make sure to avoid jarring or repetitive sounds and be mindful of copyrights.

 Add a little bling – but keep it to a minimum

-- Consider adding LED strip lights with your brand colors to highlight a key message or product.
+- Consider adding LED strip lights with your brand colours to highlight a key message or product.

 - Flowers or plants can attract wary attendees who have been stuck inside a show hall all day.